jakbrownbytes/jakbrownbytes/README.md

 🎓 I am a Dozoretz National Institute for Mathematics and Applied Sciences Scholar through the DNIMAS program at NSU.
 💻 I major in Computer Science with a Cybersecurity Concentration.
-🛡️ I have interest in intelligence for national security, so I aspire to pursue cyber intelligence.
+🛡️ I have interest in intelligence for national security and open source projects.

 ### 💼 Professional Development